SeaMonster-Studios/rescript-index/README.md

 ## Developing and Publishing Packages

-Run the following scripts within the directory of the package you are developing;
+Run the following scripts within the directory of the package you are developing:

 - Build & watch: `yarn dev`
 - Clean: `yarn clean`